HOMEBLOGINQUIRYSEARCH

 Overall, it is a wonderful practice for anyone, and there's a belief that meditation is an incredibly valuable tool that should be used as an adjunct to cancer treatments.
 When it comes down to how meditation can help cancer patients, unfortunately, there aren't a lot of studies published, and most of the studies are short-term, which is disagreeable seeing as mediation is something that takes time to build upon and perfect.

-But let’s take a look at a few different studies found on the topic.
+But let’s take a look at a few different studies that have been found on the topic.

 meditation effects on cancer

-Brain scans of people who had just meditated showed increased electrical activity in regions associated with positive emotions and long-term meditators actually have an increase in brain size in the regions associated with emotional regulation.
+Brain scans of people who had just meditated showed increased electrical activity in regions associated with positive emotions, and long-term meditators showed an increase in brain size in the regions associated with emotional regulation.
 This explains why people who meditate report increased mood and ability to deal with negative emotions.

 When someone can properly deal with negative emotions before they lead to physical symptoms it will decrease their feeling of sickness and enhance their overall quality of life.